sherzodcode/diary-API/readme.txt

 Time is 11:47, i'm in station.
 Right now i have to fix few things in HBS project to make it more profassional.
 I think i need to add default (+998) to that project amd filter first two numbers of the input In Shaa Allah.
 Or i dunno.
 I just added Error get section but that shit ain't working.
+I have some problams with Prisma and Postgresql.
+Need to fix that soon.

 ////////